-NURSE AIDE Health Service
+NURSE AIDE

-This course provides training for entry-level nurse aid care.
+This course provides training for entry-level nurse aides.
 It prepares nurse aides for employment under the supervision of a licensed practical nurse, registered nurse, or physician in nursing homes, assisted living centers, clinics, hospitals, and home settings.
 Successful completion leads to a Certificate of Competence.